 “That’s easy,” Hopper said.
 “My mother.”

 “My mother’s the talented one,” Hopper continued.
 “She is a veritable chocolate fountain of ideas.
 She comes up with three decent ideas before she’s done with breakfast every single day.
-Mind you, my father went to art school is good enough with a brush, but it’s my mother’s ideas he executes.
+Mind you, my father went to art school and is good enough with a brush, but it’s my mother’s ideas he executes.
 My mother suggested he start painting wealthy patrons into memes.
 You know, like the Ryan Gosling cereal meme and the Dolly Parton meme.
 My mother introduced him to Julian Schnabel, who as a favor to her introduced him to Larry Gagosian, who marketed the hell out of my father’s work.
 My father just happened to marry a smart, creative woman who was getting bored living with a starving artist.”

 “Fuck me,” Norton whispered.

 Hopper continued walking north on Fifth Avenue.
 In front of the Citibank branch on 37th Street, he spotted Simon.
-Not the Simon who was married to Silver’s friend Mina or the Simon who had been married to his classmate Dilly, but Simon his archnemesis who had been a year ahead of him at Stuyvesant High School.
+Not the Simon who was married to Silver’s friend Mina or the Simon who had been married to Dilly, but Simon his archnemesis who had been a year ahead of him at Stuyvesant High School.
 “Everyone needs an archnemesis,” his mother told her children over dinner when Hopper was 12.
 “You need not hate the person, but you do need someone against whom you can measure yourself.”

 Hopper was smart and industrious in school.
 Simon was lazy, but he was a genius in that he retained information easily and was able to analyze and/or regurgitate it flawlessly on demand.
 He never studied because he did not need to study.
 He was named valedictorian of his class but skipped graduation because he did not want to write a speech, nor did he feel that he possessed any wisdom to pass along.
 Hopper’s mother, who used to go to the farmer’s market in Union Square with Simon’s mother every weekend, told him that Simon dropped out of Stanford because he was bored.
 He returned to New York and was working as a concierge in a medical practice, doing standup comedy, and making elaborately staged music videos for a YouTube channel.
 Simon lived in a studio near the United Nations.
 His father paid the rent.

 When he was in college, his mother had given him a bound collection of Stephen’s poems as a Christmas present.
 As a show of thanks or appeasement that morning, he pretended to read it in front of his family.
 Hopper did not like poetry.
 He did not have the patience to consider words on an individual basis.
 Hopper did not read so much as he scanned.
 He focused on significant words or phrases on a page and then moved on to the next page.
 He did not read writers who were considered talented; rather, he read writers who could inform him.
 His mother had also told him, “You learn something new every day.”
 A turn of phrase interested him far less than a hidden fact or a fresh insight.
 When still a teenager, he read Robert Caro’s 1,336-page biography of the New York politician and powerbroker Robert Moses in one sitting, starting after dinner, and finishing early the next morning.
-His sisters, who loved Stephen’s poetry, called him a Philistine.
+His sisters, who loved Stephen’s poetry, called their brother a Philistine.
 “I am a Philistine,” he repeated proudly in front of them, attempting to echo the famous phrase from the movie “Spartacus.”